Debian Package Build Tools

 Other Useful Tools

 devscripts is the other obvious collection of utilities.
-I mentioned debcommit above as a good way of committing changes to Debian packages with an appropriate change message. debuild is the easiest way of doing a quick package build, although I always use pbuilder and its pdebuild command for doing real builds. uscan uses a debian/watch file to check for a new upstream version (and including those watch files also makes your Debian QA summary page more useful). bts is a great command-line interface to the Debian bug-tracking system. wnpp-alert lets you know about orphaned packages that you use.
+I mentioned debcommit above as a good way of committing changes to Debian packages with an appropriate change message. debuild is the easiest way of doing a quick package build, although I always use pbuilder and its pdebuild command for doing real builds. uscan uses a debian/watch file to check for a new upstream version (and including those watch files also makes your Debian QA summary page more useful). bts is a great command-line interface to the Debian bug-tracking system. wnpp-alert lets you know about orphaned packages that you use; rc-alert does the same for release-critical bugs. tagpending tags bugs as pending based on the current debian/changelog file. debc is a great way of checking the contents and metadata of a newly built package.